 This is a count of the symbol table entries which have been marked by a prerun as "unused."
 Unreferenced symbol table locations which have not yet been marked "unused" by the prerun processing will show up in the lists of identifiers with empty reference lists.
 Note that a subprogram that is not directly recursive will show up in its own cross-reference listing with an empty reference list.
-(See the "Debugging Programs" chapter of BASIC Programming Techniques for further details of "Unused entries".)
+(See the "Debugging Programs" chapter of HP BASIC 6.2 Programming Guide for further details.)